adzejs/adze/docs/getting-started/capture-data.md

 Pay special attention to how the AdzeTransportFile middleware class is used.
 First, it is instantiated with some options.
 Second, we must call the `load` method.

-We must call the `load` method because Adze is isomorphic and support both the browser and node out of the box.
-The dependencies that AdzeTransportFile uses under the hood can only be loaded in a node environment.
-The `load` method allows the middleware to load these dependencies only if it is in a node environment, thus prevent errors from occuring in the browser.
+We must call the `load` method because Adze is isomorphic and support both the browser and server out of the box.
+The dependencies that AdzeTransportFile uses under the hood can only be loaded in a server environment.
+The `load` method allows the middleware to load these dependencies only if it is in a server environment, thus prevent errors from occuring in the browser.

 ## Log Listeners